Temples & Shrines: Tenryuji

 - A must see temple in Kyoto.

-Tenryuji, or as it is formally known Tenryu Shiseizen-ji (天龍資聖禅寺), is the head temple of the Tenryu sect of Rinzai Zen Buddhism.
+Tenryuji, or as it is formally known Tenryu Shiseizen-ji (天龍資聖禅寺), is the head temple of the Tenryu sect of Rinzai Zen Buddhism and ranked first of Kyoto's top five Zen temples.
+The other Kyoto Gozan temples are Nanzenji, Shokoku-ji, Tofukuji and Kenninji, though they have changed over time.

-Tenryuji was created in honor of Gautama Buddha, and was founded by Ashikaga Takauji.
-In 1994, it became a UNESCO World Heritage Site.
+Tenryuji was created in honor of Gautama Buddha, and was founded by the shogun Ashikaga Takauji (1305-1358).
+In 1994, Tenryuji became a UNESCO World Heritage Site.

 Prior to the founding of Tenryuji, the Empress Tachibana no Kachiko, who was the wife of the Emperor Saga, created a Buddhist temple named Danrin-ji on the exact same spot.
 In the mid-thirteenth century, however, Emperor Gosaga and his son Emperor Kameyama converted the grounds into an imperial villa.

-Tenryu-ji contains various Important Cultural Properties, including portraits of the temple's first priest Muso Soseki (1275-1351); a wooden carving of Gautama Buddha; illustrations; and a garden, created by Muso Soseki, one of the oldest such landscape gardens in Kyoto.
+Tenryu-ji contains various Important Cultural Properties, including portraits of the temple's first head priest Muso Soseki (1275-1351); a wooden carving of Gautama Buddha; illustrations; and a garden, created by Muso Soseki, one of the oldest such landscape gardens in Kyoto, noted for its borrowed scenery effect.
+Muso Soseki also created the gardens at Kokedera (Moss Garden) to the south in Katsura.

 Another highlight of Tenryuji Temple is its hanchi or square entrance pond filled with lotus flowers.

-The Emperors Gosaga and Kageyama are buried here.
+The Emperors Gosaga and Kageyama are both buried here.

 Tenryuji Temple in Kyoto was listed as a UNESCO World Heritage site in 1994.